Olympus OM1n

-From what I have read there isn’t too much difference between the Om1 and the OM1n, a few extra exposure controls.
+From what I have read there isn’t too much difference between the Om1 and the OM1n, just a few extra exposure controls.
 To be honest I didn’t see much of a difference.
 I found this one deep in a junk bin with a 50mm lens attached, a filthy lens which I took off immediately.
 I might try taking the lens apart later.
 I had a handy wombled lens that I had previously tried and attached that.

 The only issue I had with the camera was the film advance, it was a little stiff, but not overly so.

-Here is the test film results.
+Here are the test film results.

 It doesn’t look so bad.
 But my scans on a Canon 9000F MarkII were very different.
 This is an expensive hobby so I want to cut costs where possible.
-That means scanning the negatives myself, but the difference is sometime heartbreaking.
+That means scanning the negatives myself, but the difference is sometimes heartbreaking.
 On the plus size the camera worked perfectly so I saved a few quid there.
 I think, with an OM10, Om4 and Om1n, I have all the olympus SLRs I will ever need or want.
 I have yet to add the OM10 to this site, but I will eventually.

 Keep or sell: hello contax 167 MA , since getting that I have decided to sell my Olympus collection…bar one, I haven’t decided on the one but probably OM4.
 This one…sold.

-One thought on “Olympus OM1n”
+One thought on “Olympus OM1n

 Comments are closed.